 This year, getting the flu vaccine is more important than ever.
-Colecross Pharmacy is providing this vital vaccination service for Chelmsford and the surrounding area.
+Colecross Pharmacy is now providing the flu jab in Chelmsford and the surrounding area.

 What is the flu jab?

 The flu jab is a vaccination against the influenza virus.
 Most people receive the flu vaccine as an injection or jab.
 But children receive the vaccination in the form of a nasal spray.

 The flu vaccine is the best protection against catching the flu.
 It is possible to catch a strain of flu virus that wasn’t included in the jab.
 However, if you do, you’re still provided with some protection and will probably recover more quickly from than if you hadn’t had the jab.